On infinite dimensional algebras with regular gradings

 In the theory of algebras with polynomial identities (PI theory), the systematic study of gradings and the corresponding graded identities started in the eighties.
 Kemer developed powerful tools that led him to the classification of the ideals of identities (also called T-ideals) of associative algebras in characteristic 0.
 As a consequence, he solved in the affirmative a long standing problem proposed by W. Specht in 1950: is every T-ideal in characteristic 0 finitely generated as a T-ideal?
 One of the main tools in Kemer's theory was the usage of $\mathbb{Z}_2$-gradings and the corresponding graded identities.
 For an account of Kemer's theory the reader can see for example \cite{kemer.1, kemer.2}, or the recent monograph \cite{Procesietalbook}.
 Kemer's results provided further motivation for studying group gradings and their graded identities.
 We refer the interested reader to the monograph \cite{elduque}.
-Although it concerns group gradings on Lie algebras it contains a good survey of the state-of-art in the associative case.
+Although it concerns group gradings on Lie algebras it contains a good survey of the state-of-the-art in the associative case.
 Another very important tool in Kemer's theory is the Grassmann envelope of a $\mathbb{Z}_2$-graded algebra.
 If $A=A_0\oplus A_1$ is $\mathbb{Z}_2$-graded then its Grassmann envelope is $E(A)=A_0\otimes E_0\oplus A_1\otimes E_1$.
 Here $E$ stands for the Grassmann (or exterior) algebra of an infinite dimensional vector space $V$ with a basis $e_1$, $e_2$, \dots; then the elements 1 and $e_{i_1}e_{i_2}\cdots e_{i_k}$, $k\ge 1$, $i_1<i_2<\cdots<i_k$, form a basis of $E$.
 The multiplication in $E$ is defined by $e_ie_j=-e_je_i$ for all $i$ and $j$.
 Then $E_0$ is the span of 1 and all monomials as above, where $k$ is even; $E_1$ is the span of the monomials of odd length.
 Recall that $E_0$ is the centre of $E$, and $E_1$ is the "anti-commuting" part.
 We recall here why the Grassmann envelope is important.
 According to Kemer's theory, every PI algebra $A$ in characteristic 0 is PI equivalent to (that is satisfies the same identities as) $E(B)$ for some finitely generated $\mathbb{Z}_2$-graded algebra $B$.